ethman/Slakh/README.md

 | Truncated phase sensitive |         -         |  7.3  |  11.7 |   7.3  |  6.4  |

 <br><br>

+## Issues or Questions <a name="issues"></a>

+If there are any issues or questions with downloading Slakh2100 or with the dataset itself, please open an issue [here](https://github.com/ethman/Slakh/issues).

+If there are any issues with the support code, please open an issue in [this repo](https://github.com/ethman/slakh-utils/issues).

 ## Citations <a name="citations"></a>